blossomfinance/rest-ez/docs/md/docs/basics/overview.md

 Write your API test specs in YAML.
 We call each YAML file a test **suite**.

-You also have the option to [write Javascript](/docs/hooks/overview) optionally [using external files and `npm` modules](/docs/hooks/js-modules) if needed to implement custom logic.
+You also have the option to [write Javascript](/docs/hooks/overview).

+If needed, you can [use external files & npm modules](/docs/hooks/js-modules).

 ## Required Sections